 In 1924, a Johns Hopkins doctor named Joseph Bloodgood noted that the earlier a cancer was detected, the longer patients survived.
 In a famous New York Times editorial, he predicted that future cancer screening tests would virtually eliminate cancer by detecting lesions at their earliest stage.

 Bloodgood was right that better screening tests would come along.
 And he was right that earlier diagnosis increases survival, although not always in the way he predicted.
-Earlier diagnosis may increase the time a person lives with cancer without necessarily letting him or her live longer.
+Earlier diagnosis may increase the time people live with cancer without necessarily letting them live longer.